bmarquezchesko/lana-products/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/94a6d0085384dfadbc93)

-However, you could execute requests in console:
+####However, you could execute requests in console:

 ### Create a new Basket

-You are allowed to create new baskets executing next request:
+You are allowed to create a new basket executing next request:

 ```
 curl --request POST 'http://localhost:8080/lana-api/baskets'